 - 3 drops lavender essential oil or atlas cedarwood essential oil

 - Mix the ingredients together in your glass spray bottle.

 - Shake well before applying.

 - Spray your dog all over, taking care not to spray his eyes.

-[Related: Read about more natural heartworm treatment alternatives.
-Check them out here]
+[Related] Read about more natural mosquito repellents.
+Check them out here.

 Heartworm disease is scary, but that doesn’t mean you should be rushing to the vet for monthly heartworm meds.
 Help him build a strong immune system and keep him heartworm free.